^

 Atrophic endometrial polyp

-Endometrial polyp in menopause, menopause and postmenopausal
+Endometrial polyp in menopause, climacteric and postmenopause

-The main cause of uterine polyps and cervical canal is a violation of hormone production.
-With the onset of menopause, changes occur in the work of the hypothalamic-pituitary system.
-The frequency and intensity of sex hormone release is disturbed, and ovarian dysfunction develops.
-Against the background of physiological processes, various types of endometrial polyps can form.
+The main cause of uterine and cervical polyps is a disruption in hormone production.
+With the onset of menopause, changes occur in the hypothalamic-pituitary system.
+The frequency and intensity of secretion of sex hormones are disrupted, and ovarian dysfunction develops.
+Various types of endometrial polyps can form against the background of physiological processes.

 Endometrial polyp and pregnancy